dilipsingh1306/devops-sep-2021/Day2/README.md

 cd Day2/cpp-hello
 g++
 ```
 When it prompts whether you want to install g++, type Yes and proceed.
+The root(admin) password is rps@12345

 ### Running the cpp-hello application